Cirrent/ccm_documentation_stage/docs/ccm-api-guide.rst

 Connect to the Product Cloud                       AT+CONNECT Disconnect from the Product Cloud                  AT+DISCONNECT Check Product Cloud connection status              AT+CONNECT?
-Request to enter a low power mode                  AT+SLEEP Reset internal state of the module                 AT+RESET Perform a factory reset of the CCM module          AT+FACTORY_RESET Request current time                               AT+TIME?
+Reset internal state of the module                 AT+RESET Perform a factory reset of the CCM module          AT+FACTORY_RESET Diagnostic commands                                AT+DIAG Configuration commands                             AT+CONF Read configuration                                 AT+CONF?
-Request current location                           AT+WHERE?
-Diagnostic commands                                AT+DIAG
-Configuration commands                             AT+CONF
-Read configuration                                 AT+CONF?